 As the nature of technology we rely upon in our day to day lives change, so has the law been required to change to adapt to this new world.
 One piece of technology ubiquitous in our modern world is the cell phone.
 At first cell phones could just make calls, but now they have all the functions of a computer and more.

-The use of cell phones during the commission of committing crimes or in the planing of committing crimes has become common place.
+The use of cell phones during the commission of crimes or in the planing of committing crimes has become common place.
 Drugs dealers have set up crack and meth hotlines.
 Frequently refereed to as dial-a-dealer operations, long over are the days of drug dealers standing at the corner of the street waiting for a customer.
 In connecting with customer, these dealers use cell phones to set up transactions by either calls or texts.
-They then either go to the customer, or have the customer meet with a specific location for the transaction.
+They then either go to the customer, or have the customer attend a specific location for the transaction.

 Across Canada courts have struggled with the idea of the cell phone in criminal cases.
 Is it like a notebook?
 Or a computer?
 Do people have a reasonable expectation of privacy to the information for on their cell phone?
 What limits shall we place on the right to privacy?